Ni-zav/obsidian-gym/README.md

 - [x] fix chart on exercise, x-axis should be time and date, not just date.
 - [ ] add demo video
 - [ ] add relation between equipment and place for better exercises selection
+- [ ] add muscle-group or exercises dashboard

 ## License